-This post was updated November 2019-

 Situated south of the Rio Cuale, which divides the downtown area, the Romantic Zone is full of smaller budget friendly hotels, boutique hotels, inns, condos and even a hostel or two.
 There are a few larger hotels but no mega resorts like in the hotel zone.
 It also has the highest concentration of restaurants and bars in all of Puerto Vallarta.

 In the Romantic Zone, you are just steps from the beautiful Los Muertos beach, the iconic Puerto Vallarta pier and the malecon.

-I’ve stayed at two properties in the Romantic Zone- Hotel Posada de Roger and Hotel Yasmin.
+I’ve stayed at two properties in the Romantic Zone.
 Both are on the small side but perfect for the solo traveler.
-The rooms face inside to the cutest courtyards.
+In typical Mexican fashion, the rooms face inside to courtyards.
 These types of properties are also very safe since the gate to the courtyard is locked nightly.
 Don’t worry if you come back after it’s locked; there is always someone there to let you in.